 Mast cells are one of a group of cells which contain granules, from which they release histamine, leukotrienes and prostaglandins.
 These chemicals cause vasodilation: Blood vessels expand so more blood can come in, bringing help, but they also become porous.
 Increased blood flow and plasma leakage into the interstitial space are responsible for the heat and redness and painful swelling.

 Chemokines also lure in phagocytes to surround and absorb pathogens.
 The first ones to arrive are neutrophils, the most plentiful phagocyte in the body.
-Other phagocytes, macrophages and dendritic cells, come to phagocytose pathogens — to engulf them and destroy them.
+Other phagocytes, macrophages and dendritic cells, come to phagocytize pathogens — to engulf them and destroy them in the process of phagocytosis..
 All the cells mentioned so far are part of the non-specific or innate response.
 They are non-specific because each of them may act against any pathogen.
-Because they all rush in, they operate quickly, but they are not very efficient.
+Because they all rush in, they operate quickly, but they are neither very precise nor efficient.

 Now we reach the next level of the immune system, the specific immune system, or adaptive immune response, as B cells and T cells begin to do their thing.